Agent Sharing Exception Management

 Resolution:

-- If channel ID invalid: Update workflow with correct Teams channel GUID
+- If channel ID invalid: Update workflow with the correct Teams channel ID (format

 - If card rendering fails: Fix JSON syntax errors in adaptive card template